Summary of the EUROlinkCAT Work package 7 ConnectEpeople (closed 31 December 2019 by General Assembly vote)

 What have we done?

-We have designed an online survey along with parents, professionals and support organizations to find out more about the specific information needs of parents with children who have one of the four conditions.
+We designed an online survey along with parents, professionals and support organizations to find out more about the specific information needs of parents with children who have one of the four conditions.
+The findings were published in a peer reviewed journal.

 We have full ethical approval and research governance support from Ulster University, Northern Ireland.